 Uranium mining in Texas primarily occurs in the South Texas Uranium Province, a region rich in uranium-bearing sandstone formations.
 The predominant method used here is In-Situ Recovery (ISR).

-Operated by Uranium Energy Corp (UEC), this facility serves as the hub for processing uranium extracted from nearby ISR wellfields.
+Uranium Energy Corp (UEC) currently operates a hub for processing uranium extracted from nearby ISR wellfields.
+For more information on the company, see (here).